ashiots2/ddd-spring-starter/README.md

-# ddd-spring-starter
+# layered-spring-starter
-An empty spring project, using maven, which will be re-used to kick-start new projects without the overhead.
+An empty spring project, using maven, which will be re-used to kick-start new projects without the overhead of creating the master project with all the submodules.

+The layered architecture approach is beneficial as different parts of the application evolve at different rates and this will help control this.
-Domain first!
+Finish domain first!

 When cloning this, don't forget to change:
  * artifact ID (in both parent and sub-modules),